How to Choose the Right Socks for Skiing and Snowboarding

 Yarn Weights

 We’ve covered yarn weight elsewhere, but for the purposes of Darn Tough Ski & Snowboard socks, the choices boil down to three distinct weights: Ultralight, Lightweight, and Midweight.
-Here’s the breakdown on each, and who might prefer which.
+Here’s the breakdown on each (from thin to thick), and who might prefer which.

 Ultralight: As-advertised, this weight optimizes next-to-skin, no-slip fit for maximum foot to boot feel.
 Ultralight socks are preferred by racers, folks doing high-intensity, self-powered touring in the backcountry, and those with feet that run warm.
 A prime example of this is our RFL socks, which keep things Real Fast and Light.